LOUIS, 1st MARQUESS OF MILFORD HAVEN

 In 1862, Louis' father - Prince Alexander retired and lived with Julia and their 5 children in Darmstadt.
 Finally the family had a permanent home at Schloß Heiligenberg, a country home in woodland in the heart of the city.
 Louis' father had inherited the castle when he was just 13yrs and it had remained empty for 26 years - but despite their transitory life it was always the place that Louis considered as 'home'.
 Louis was just 8yrs old when the family finally settled at Heiligenberg.

 Prince Louis of Battenberg

 On 14th October 1868, Louis went before a public notary at Gosport, Hampshire and swore the Oath of Allegiance to The Queen on becoming a British subject and became a cadet in the Royal Navy and was assigned to HMS Victory in Portsmouth.
-He passed all of his exams and it was decided he would be posted in a training ship and go straight to sea, however Prince Albert Edward, The Prince of Wales, later King Edward VII (1841(1901-1910) known as 'Uncle Bertie' arranged it that Louis would join him as an Aide-de-Camp on-board HMS Ariadne on for a cruise of the Mediterranean by The Prince & Princess of Wales.
+He passed all of his exams and it was decided he would be posted in a training ship and go straight to sea, however Prince Albert Edward, The Prince of Wales, later King Edward VII (1841(1901-1910) known as 'Uncle Bertie' arranged it so that Louis would join him as an Aide-de-Camp (ADC) on-board HMS Ariadne on for a cruise of the Mediterranean.

 Jeanne Marie Langtry, MBE,